BibekPoudel99/BibekPoudel99/README.md

 I'm a Data Enthusiast with a passion for Data Engineering.
 I enjoy working on projects involving building pipelines and infrastructure for data.

-- 🔭 I’m currently working on python driven projects.
+-  I’m working on python driven projects.
-- 🌱 I’m currently learning new skills on data engineering.
+-  I’m currently learning new skills on data engineering.
-- 📫 Reach out to me through my Gmail - poudelbibek86@gmail.com .
+-  Reach out to me through my Gmail - poudelbibek86@gmail.com .
-- ⚡ Fun fact: Weather up here is nice 😄

 ## My Skill Set